LIFE Rides With Hells Angels, 1965

 One of the images in this gallery — slide 8, featuring two Angels locked in what appears a passionate kiss — is a graphic, surprising example of something that Bill Ray says struck him forcefully at the time: namely, the Angels’ apparent need to shock people.
 “That’s outside the Blackboard Cafe,” Ray remembers.
 “That’s the sort of thing they would do all the time, just to freak people out.
 As if to say, What’re you looking at?
 You got a problem with this?“

 “It was exhilarating being around them, no question about it,” Ray says.
 “You just never knew what they were going to do.
 You’re always kind of on edge, because — think about it — these people have a lot of time to waste.
 They don’t punch a clock, so they fill the time drinking beer, smoking pot, screwing around.
 There was always a sense that anything could happen at any minute.
-Things could go from lighthearted to tense, and from tense to really scary pretty goddamn quick.”
+Things could go from lighthearted to tense to really scary pretty goddamn quick.”

 Why wasn’t the Angels story published in LIFE, after Ray and Bride spent so much time not merely reporting the story, but putting themselves at serious risk inside this notoriously insular, die-hard gang?
 According to Bride, “George Hunt [LIFE's managing editor] said he didn’t want to run a piece on ‘those smelly bastards.'”
 Bill Ray, meanwhile, recalls that “a lot of stories were killed back then because of one remark by an editor who didn’t like the idea.
 George said we weren’t going to run it, and that was that.
-I wasn’t in the meeting when the decision was made,” he adds with a laugh.
+I wasn’t in the meeting,” he adds with a laugh.
 “Editors went to great lengths to keep photographers out of discussions like that.
 They knew the argument would never end.”

 Ray vividly remembers the moment he truly felt accepted, or as accepted as he was ever going to be, by the Angels.
 In a confrontation reminiscent of a famous scene in Hunter S. Thompson’s classic 1966 book, Hell’s Angels, when Thompson was almost stomped to death by bikers, Ray says that “he got in a bit of trouble one day, in a bar.
 Some bikers — guys who weren’t Angels — saw me taking pictures.
 They didn’t like it, but they didn’t realize that I was a sort of mascot of the real tough guys.
 I’d been shooting the Angels for maybe a week at this point.
 I was about to be attacked by one of these guys when a Hells Angel standing next to me made it clear that if a hair on my head was touched, the other guy was a dead man.
 From that point on, I felt . . . well, not safe, because I never felt safe with those guys, but as if I’d passed a test, somehow.”